Welshy92/jacobs-tech-tips/README.md

 ### **Acknowledgments**

 [Kera Cudmore](https://github.com/kera-cudmore) - Provided a [README](https://github.com/kera-cudmore/readme-examples) example that I read through to make sure I had all required content.

+[Microsoft Support Site](https://support.microsoft.com) - Used to verify that keyboard shortcuts are used on multiple Windows operating systems.